Children’s Eternal Rainforest – Student Adventure

 WHERE: Through the heart of conservation in Costa Rica: Monteverde and the Children’s Eternal Rainforest to the Pacific Ocean.

 We will provide you with a unique educational experience providing unforgettable lessons on bio-diversity and conservation wrapped in the cultural and historical tapestry of Monteverde, Costa Rica.
 You may customize your field trip to suit the academic and/or adventure needs of your students.
 The length of your trip is up to you.
 We can make suggestions and offer excellent biologists, naturalists, para-taxonomists as guides.
-Night hikes, solo experiences, journal keeping all enrich the experience.
+Night hikes, solo experiences, and journal-keeping all enrich the experience.
 Endemic species and photo ops abound.
 Tree planting and trail maintenance service projects add to the experience.
 Students feel invested in the forest when they help.
 We want our visitors to learn about this forest with their heads, but also to feel for this forest with their hearts.

 Jeff Norris, owner of Natural Solutions CR and the trip leader, will set up a dedicated trip website to help build motivation before the trip and maintain it during the trip with photos and updates for family and friends back home.
-He will develop their itinerary into a workbook with maps and activities they can use throughout the trip and then brought home to share with fellow students, family and friends.
+He will develop their itinerary into a workbook with maps and activities they can use throughout the trip and then bring home to share with fellow students, family and friends.
 He will also work with your teachers to incorporate specific learning objectives or goals into your trip.
-In addition, he offers an “Ask a Biologist” service.
-As a tropical ecologist and experienced biology teacher, he is available to answer student questions via email or classroom Skype, both before and after the trip.
+In addition, he offers an “Ask a Biologist” service; as a tropical ecologist and experienced biology teacher, he is available to answer student questions via email or classroom Skype, both before and after the trip.

-Contact us with your questions at: firstname.lastname@example.org.
+Contact us with your questions at: trips@friendsoftherainforest.

 What follows is a general outline for a memorable 10 day trip.
 If your school is interested in either a 7 or 14 day trip, please contact our office.
 Our education specialists will work with you to customize your experience to meet your specific learning objectives and goals.